-The cougar has the largest range of any native land mammal in the western hemisphere.
-It occurs from Canada south to Patagonia, and is found in almost every type of habitat.
+Found from Yukon, in northern Canada, right down to the southern Andes, the puma (Puma concolor) has the largest range of any native land mammal in the western hemisphere.
+An incredibly adaptable animal, it is found in almost every type of habitat.
 That includes forests, high mountains, deserts – and even urban jungles.

 What do pumas eat?

-The cougar has clung on in the USA despite extermination attempts that eliminated it from about two-thirds of its range in the country during the 20th century, including most of the east.
-But in the 1970s management strategies became friendlier, and populations began to expand.
+The puma – or cougar as it is more commonly known in the US – has clung on in the USA despite extermination attempts that eliminated it from about two-thirds of its range in the country during the 20th century, including most of the east.
+But in the 1970s, management strategies became friendlier, and populations began to expand.

 Optimistic estimates suggest there may now be as many as 30,000 individuals in the USA.